background image

 In addition, you could also be creating issues for your members with payroll and other credits they are expecting (especially on Black Friday!) or with debits hitting their accounts after other funds have been spent.

 To see the official Federal Reserve holiday calendar — that does differ from the federal government schedule at times — visit https://www.frbservices.org/about/holiday-schedules.
-Note that 2021 is a year that Christmas Day falls on a Saturday, so they do NOT observe the preceding Friday as a holiday.
+Note that any time a holiday falls on a Saturday, the holiday is NOT observed the preceding Friday.
+Sunday holidays are observed on the Monday after though, so you need to plan each year which will impact your team.

 Comments are closed here.